roznet/FitFileParser/README.md

 - you can use the File/Swift Package/Add package dependency function, choose your project and enter the url of the package `https://github.com/roznet/FitFileParser`
 - Add the package as a dependency to your target
-- `import FitFileParser` and potentially `import FitFileParsertypes` in the source code where you want to parse a fit file
+- `import FitFileParser` in the target code where you want to parse a fit file

 ## How to use

 A fit file is loaded using `let fitfile = FitFile(file: URL)` or `let fitfile = FitFile(data : Data)`

+The type FitMessageType represent the messages type (mesg_num in the sdk).
+You can access all the known messages with syntax like `FitMessageType.record`, `FitMessageType.session`, `FitMessageType.sport`, ...

-You can then use access function like `fitfile.messages(forMessageType: FIT_MESG_NUM_SESSION)`
+You can then use access function like `fitfile.messages(forMessageType: FitMessageType.session)` to get objects of type `FitMessage`

+The function `message.interpretedFields()` provide access to the fields for the message as a dictionary of keys to `FitFieldValue` which can be either a date, a string, a double value, a double value with unit or a gps coordinate.

 ## Approach

-This code takes the example c code from the official SDK and integrate it into swift to generate a native object with an array of messages made of native swift dictionaries.
+This code builds upon the example c code from the official SDK and integrate it into swift to generate a native object with an array of messages made of native swift dictionaries.
 It also adds support for developer fields.

-All the keys and fields are generated from the c structure that are parsed in `fit_convert.c` from the example SDK.
-The file `fit_example.h` contains all the definition and a script fitconv.py parses that and automatically generate the swift code to build the native swift structures.
+All the keys and fields are generated from the types defined in `Profile.xlsx` from the example SDK.

+There are two available approaches to parsing, determined by the `parsingType` argument in the `FitFile` constructor:

+- `.fast` this method will only parse the fields defined as an example in the `Profile.xlsx` and therefore in `fit_example.h` from the sdk.
+This approach is the fastest as it
+- `.generic` this method will blindly convert all the messages found in the files, interpreting as much as possible from the information in `Profile.xlsx` as possible, but also building information from unkonwn messages and types.
+This approach is a bit slower as more dynamic

 ## Update for a new SDK

 When a new SDK is available, after download, use the `diffsdk.py` utility that will generate the diffs for [ksdiff](https://kaleidoscope.app) to merge the new code

-You need to then run the `fitconv.py` script that will automatically update the swift code for the latest version of the sdk
+You need to then run the `fitgenparser.py` script that will automatically update the swift code for the latest version of the sdk

 ## Why implement this Library?

 The main purpose of this library was speed of parsing the fit file for the ConnectStats use case.
-It is not the most elegant or the most flexible.

 This library was built to replace the original cpp code from the SDK used in ConnectStats and FitFileExplorer.
 As ConnectStats now [receives the FIT files](https://github.com/roznet/connectstats_server) from Garmin, the files are parsed live on the phone as they are received and performance was therefore important for the user experience.